Yang-k955/CRISPR-MCA/README.md

+CRISPR-MCA is a novel hybrid network model for off-target prediction in CRISPR-Cas9, which employs multi-scale feature extraction and fusion techniques to improve the prediction accuracy while ensuring the model is lightweight.
+We also open-source the Efficiency and Specificity-Based (ESB) class rebalancing strategy, which can solve the problem of class imbalance in off-target datasets.

-* main.py - Main entry for model files
+* main.py - **Main entry for model files**
-* Data - Dataset processing and analysis files
+* Data - **Dataset processing and analysis files**
   * DataAnalysis
     * Imbalance analysis
       * dataset.csv
       * Imbalabce.py
     * Mismatch analysis